google/digitalbuildings/tools/validators/instance_validator/README.md

 # Instance Validator

-The Instance Validator allows you to create YAML instance files and validate them to make sure they comform to the given ontology.
+The Instance Validator allows you to validate YAML instance files to make sure they comform to the given ontology.

 ## Usage
 The Instance Validator is written in Python3 and takes as a CLI argument the path pointing to the instance files.